Our 8th annual Fungus Day promises a mix of science, fun, art and magic

 Wales Fungus Day

 There’ll be an array of trade and activity stalls in the Botanic Garden’s iconic Great Glasshouse, including woodworkers, crafters, and mushroom activities for all – which shouldn’t take up too ‘mushroom’ in the world’s largest single-span glasshouse!
-Outdoors, the National Botanic Garden of Wales is a great place to come and look for wild fungi, and you’ll find all types of mushroom-friendly habitat here – woods, fields, lawns and flower beds.
+Outdoors, the Garden is a great place to come and look for wild fungi, and you’ll find all types of mushroom-friendly habitat here – woods, fields, lawns and flower beds.
 There’s even a meadow that has an internationally important collection of multi-coloured waxcap fungi.
-People concerned about the ash dieback fungal disease that is killing many of our Welsh ash trees can also find out the research Botanic Garden is taking part in to understand this devastating threat.

 Younger visitors will love the fungi face painting, wooden toadstool making and fungi themed activities throughout the day.
 They’ll also have the chance to explore the fungi-rich Fairy Wood where they can look for signs of domestic fairy life and post a letter to the fairies in the fairy village.
 Ballet lovers will also enjoy fairy and fungi inspired performances by Llangain Youth Ballet and there’s free Garden entry to anyone dressed as a fairy or elf to this magical day!